BYU-PCCL/holodeck-engine/Docs/sensors.md

 ## Types
 Currently in Holodeck we have the following sensors:
 * [UHolodeckSensor](#uholodecksensor) - abstract base class for sensors in holodeck
-* [UHolodeckViewportClientPublisher](#uholodeckviewportclientpublisher)- publishes data from the main camera
+* [UHolodeckViewportClientPublisher](#uholodeckviewportclientpublisher)- publishes data from the main camera (doesn't work in editor)
-* [UCameraSensorArray2D](#ucamerasensorarray2d) - small camera sensors that can be attached to agents
+* [UPixelCamera](#upixelcamera) - small camera sensors that can be attached to agents
 * [UIMUSensor](#uimusensor) - an 'inertial measurement unit' which measures forces and angular rates
 * [UJointRotationSensor](#ujointrotationsensor) - a sensor for the Android agent which returns the rotations of all joints
 * [UOrientationSensor](#uorientationsensor) - a sensor which gives forward, right, and up vectors for a static mesh
-* [UPressureSensor](#upressuresensor) - a sensor which returns the location that an agent is touching something
+* [UPressureSensor](#upressuresensor) - a sensor which returns the location and force that the Android is touching something
 * [URelativeSkeletalPositionSensor](#urelativeskeletalpositionsensor) -

 ## UHolodeckSensor